gianniosgeorgios/Neural-Networks-and-Intelligent-Systems/Lab1/README.md

 ### Results:

-The accuracy we achieved was 92%.
+The accuracy we achieved was 90% using SVM with polynomial kernel.